hsharma35/dnnweaver2/hardware/README.md

 ### Create a block design  with DDR4, PCIe, and DnnWeaver v2.0
 * Create a new block design called *ku115*
 * Drag and drop Xilinx's DDR1 IP from the board tab to the block design
 * We will also use the DDR1 IP to create a clock for DnnWeaver.
-To do this, specify 150MHz as the frequency for c0_ddr4_ui_clk by double-clicking the IP and then specifying 150 MHz in the *Advanced Clocking* tab.
+To do this, specify 150MHz as the frequency for addn_ui_clkout1 by double-clicking the IP and then specifying 150 MHz for Clock 1 in the *Advanced Clocking* tab.
 * Drag and drop "FPGA Resetn” from the board tab into the block design.
 Note that the polarity of *FPGA Resetn* is active low, while DDR IP needs active high reset.
 Instantiate *Utility Vector Logic* IP by right-clicking the block design, selecting *add-ip*, and then selecting *Utility Vector Logic* IP.
 Set C_SIZE to 1 and C_Operation to *NOT*.
 This will create a *not* gate.
 Connect the board resetn to the input of the not gate and connect the output to *sys_rst* of the DDR IP.
 * The block design should now look like this:
 ![bd-ddr](/hardware/dnnweaver-synth-pics/block-design-ddr-only.png)